Fencing & Outdoor Structures Calculators

 • Corner/end posts: anchor each run and handle direction changes.

-• Line posts: fill the span between corners/ends.
+• Line posts: fill the span between corners and ends.

 • Gates: typically need stronger posts and hardware planning.